 Why is it important?

-With an ageing workforce and limited opportunities for new entrants, succession planning is essential for the future of British agriculture.
-For an individual business, succession planning can help to strike a fair balance between ensuring the business is passed to those who want it and providing a share of the parental assets to the non-farming siblings.
+For an individual business, succession planning can help to strike a fair balance between ensuring the business is passed to those who want it and providing a share of the parental assets for non-farming siblings.

 Where to start?